pikacode/EBBannerView/README.md

 (if not set will use default values)

-- `style`：the iOS style, default is up to system version, type enum : NSInteger {9/10/11}
+- `style`：the iOS style, default is `UIDevice.currentDevice.systemVersion.intValue`, type enum : NSInteger {9/10/11}
 - `icon`：the icon, default is app icon, type UIImage
 - `title`：the title, default is app name, type NSString
 - `date`：the date, default is localized string @"现在" =  @"now", type NSString
 - `content`：the content, type NSString
 - `animationDuration`：the animation time(show/hide the banner), type NSTimeInterval
 - `stayDuration`：how long the banner will stay before hide, type NSTimeInterval
+- `object`：you can set it when create, then get it when clicked by adding an observer (see below), default is `content`，type id
 - `soundID`：the sound will play when the banner is showing (when the mute is turn on iPhone will vibrate), type UInt32

   - it's iOS system sound id, default push notification sound "Tritone" is 1312
   - More sound id to see here [iOS Predefined sounds](http://iphonedevwiki.net/index.php/AudioServices#) or here [AudioServices sounds](http://www.cocoachina.com/bbs/read.php?tid=134344)

   - You can download all the system sounds [UISounds.zip](/UISounds.zip) , listen and choose one which you perfer, then check out it's `id` with the form above
 - `soundName`：play a cusome sound file, type NSString
   - drag the file to Xcode proj
   - pass the file name and extension，e.g. `banner.soundName = @"sound.mp3"`